homed.conf, homed.conf.d — Home area/user account manager configuration files

 To disable a configuration file supplied by the vendor, the recommended way is to place a symlink

-in the configuration directory in /etc/
+to /dev/null in the configuration directory in /etc/, with the

 same filename as the vendor configuration file.